pyrsmk/W/README.md

 W.clearListeners();
 ```

-For ease of use, when you register a listener you can chain `W` to reuse that very same function :
+For ease of use, when you register a listener W returns it, so you can reuse that very same callback :

 ```js
 $(window).listen('scroll', W.addListener(function() {